 What’s your favourite social media?
 Why?

->

-> Anyway, I don’t think it is possible to determine a favourite one and it is counterproductive to get stuck with a limited number of programs; the world of technology, and consequently of social media, is constantly evolving and giving new opportunities.
-So my favourite thing in this world is exploring and discovering new tools and new possibilities.
+Anyway, I don’t think it is possible to determine a favorite one and it is counterproductive to get stuck with a limited number of programs; the world of technology, and consequently of social media, is constantly evolving and giving new opportunities.
+So my favorite thing in this world is exploring and discovering new tools and new possibilities.

->

-> Why did you become a teacher?
+Why did you become a teacher?

 When I was in high school and later at university I didn’t think about becoming a teacher; I used to see teaching as a distant world, a profession I didn’t spend too much time thinking about.

 It came later, maybe quite casually, when I started teaching, that I started to know and appreciate it; I guess it really took a few days for me to realize that I loved this profession.

 Of course I love the subjects I teach, I have always enjoyed studying and extending my knowledge; but what I discovered immediately from spending time with the students was how amazingly satisfying human relationships are.
 I think too many people think about teaching in an old fashioned way, based on authority and grades; in my opinion teaching is much more than this; what happens beyond the grades, outside of the school curriculum, is something amazing.
 This job gave me the possibility to appreciate the importance of human connections, which is helping me a lot to improve myself as a person.

 It is probably connected to my personal experiences, to what I’ve experienced and to who I am today.

 Nowadays, in a chaotic world like this, continuously changing, it is not easy to be a teacher, to be a good example for your students.
 I think that the emotional aspect is more and more important in our European society, and we cannot teach students to build our happiness just on our future job or the money we can earn.
 Life is difficult and unpredictable, especially when we are young, and teachers must represent a safe harbour for students, an adult who a kid can always trust and talk to.